Women's outfitsmart casual

 Do

-• Layer under a camel coat in autumn
+• Layer under a camel coat or trench in autumn

 • Hem to your tallest shoe and accept slight pooling on flats